-Controller automata (CAs) [18,11], was proposed to analyze interrupts.
+Controller automata (CAs) [17, 10], was proposed to analyze interrupts.
 In a CA, a TA was assigned to each state.
 A TA at a state may be preempted by another state by a labeled transition.
 The number of clocks of CAs were finite, and thus when existing preemption loop, only the newest timed context were kept.
 Given a strict partial order over states, an ordered controller automaton was able to be faithfully encoded into a TA, and thus safety property of the restrictive version was preserved.

-The updatable timed automata (UTAs) [9] proposed the possibility of updating the clocks in a more elaborate way, where the value of a clock could be reassigned to a basic arithmetic computation result of values of other clocks.
+The updatable timed automata (UTAs) [7] proposed the possibility of updating the clocks in a more elaborate way, where the value of a clock could be reassigned to a basic arithmetic computation result of values of other clocks.
+The paper gave undecidability and decidability results for several specific cases.
+The expressiveness of the UTAs was also investigated.
 UTAs raised up another way to accumulate time when timed context switches, and thus updatable timed pushdown automata (UTPDAs) could be an interesting extension.